Hongzhi97/Hongzhi97.github.io/_pages/about.md

 I am a full-time PhD student focused on optimization at UNSW Sydney.
 I am currently under the supervision of Associate Professor [Vera Roshchina](https://www.veraroshchina.com/) and Dr. [Mareike Dressler](https://web.maths.unsw.edu.au/~mdressler/index.html).

+Research Interests:
-Research Interests: Nonsmooth optimization, projection methods, convex geometry, polynomial optimization
+* Nonsmooth optimization
+* Projection methods
+* Convex geometry
+* Polynomial optimization

+"Nothing takes place in the world whose meaning is not that of some maximum or minimum." ---Leonhard Euler

 A data-driven personal website
 ======